-Another view of the "Big Room" shows the reflected light on the "drapes."
-The Caverns are electrically lighted and perfectly safe.
+ANOTHER view of the Caverns shows graceful limestone "drapes."
+These Caverns are brilliantly lighted and perfectly safe.

 boulevards are but a scant ten-minute street car ride over the International Bridge from Juarez, Mexico.
-You'll visit Juarez (no passport needed), wander among her solid adobe walls and clattering market-places and shop for serapes, sombreros, pottery, sandals, bubble glass-the list goes on and on.
+You'll visit Juarez (no passport needed), wander among her solid adobe walls and clattering market-places and shop for sarapes, sombreros, pottery, sandals, bubble glass-the list goes on and on.
 There'll be music.
 And if you strike it lucky . . . a bullfight!
 Complete with all the trimmings-blaring bands, dancing matadors, and fiesta atmosphere.